 The installer shall prepare a rigging and lifting plan of action that includes the following.

 A rigging plan showing the lifting points and including the load capacities of spreader bars, slings, cables, shackles, hooks, rings, and so forth.
 Load capacities shall be based upon a minimum safety factor of 1.5.
 Plans shall also be made for lifting crated equipment.

-NOTE When the safety factor of 1.5 results in the selection of a more expensive crane, the selection may be reduced upon an appropriate engineering review and agreement by both the installer and the user designated representative.
+An appropriate engineering review and agreement by both the installer and the user designated representative may allow a lower than 1.5 safety factor.

 The selected lifting equipment and confirmation that the load and lift radius are within the capacity and range ratings of the manufacturer of the lifting equipment.

 Layout sketches showing the setup location for the lifting equipment in relationship to the initial pick point of the load and its final installation point.
 The sketch should also show the proximity to important structures, pipe racks, and overhead electrical services.
 OSHA 1926.550 gives clearance requirements for electrical services.